Arjun-SC31/data-512-homework_2/README.md

 ## Project Goals:

-The Goals of this project are to acquire, process and analyze Wikimedia data.
+The Goals of this project are to acquire, process and analyze Wikimedia data, while looking for evidence of any bias in the data.
+This data comes from the cities and their respective states' wikipedia pages in the US.
+In addition, the ORES machine learning model is used to evaluate the article quality for each (city, state) combination.

 This data comes from mobile and desktop viewership of art works from the academy, more commonly known as the oscars.